valmadera/SQL_project_data_job_analysis/README.md

 *Graph built on Excel by Valeria Madera*

 ### 2. What are the top skills for any remote job in Data Analysis?
 To identify the top skills for remote jobs I created a temporary table of job postings joined with the skills tables where skills would be related to job postings' requests.

-This query counts the number of job postings asking for each skill, providing insight into the top 5 most requested skills and their associated average salaries.
+This query counts the number of job postings asking for each skill, providing insight into the top 5 most requested and their associated average salaries.

 ```sql
 -- CTE